 Would you ever hire a new CEO for your “for-profit” business without providing them with a detailed job description, measurable benchmarks for production/sales, or both short-term and long-term end goals?

-Provide current job descriptions to your team as well as a list of key expectations for board engagement.
-Check out Funding For Good’s FREE sample templates for board member job descriptions here.
+Provide current job descriptions to your team, as well as a list of realistic expectations for

 - EDUCATE AND EMPOWER